jejacks0n/protosite/README.md

 - `npm link`
 - `npm link @legwork/vue-protosite`

+Next, you'll want a user to connect with, so run the seeds.
+This will give you an admin@legworkstudio.com / password user and login.

+- `rails app:db:reset`

 You can start the server with foreman (or whatever you want to do, but this works nice).

 - `foreman start -f spec/dummy/Procfile`